-- 2 Recycling rate: 99.5% - 3 The British Standards Institution - 4 Polymerization is the process whereby two or more small-molecule chemical compounds (whether of the same type or different types) are bonded chemically to form a single high molecule weight compound. - 5 Supercritical refers to a state where a material is held at or above its critical temperature and pressure.
-It is difficult to determine the state of a supercritical material, whether gas or liquid, as such materials can be diffused like a gas and dissolved like a liquid. - biologically reproducible. excluding fossil resources
+2 Recycling rate: 99.5%

+3 The British Standards

+- weight compound 5 Supercritical refers to a state where a material is held at or above its critical temperature and pressure.
+It is difficult to determine the state of a supercritical material, whether gas or liquid, as such materials can be diffused like a gas and dissolved like a liquid. - organic resources that are biologically reproducible. excluding fossil resources